cylc/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 It is not possible to work out appropriate graph changes in advance so we need suicide triggers to apply at runtime as follows:
 * If the suicided task is present in the task pool in the `waiting`, `submit-failed` or `run-failed` state then remove it.
 * If the suicided task is present in the task pool in the `preparing`, `submitted` or `running` state then remove it from all flows (to prevent further tasks being spawned) and log a warning (since it doesn't make sense for a task in these states to be suicided).
-* If the suicided task is not present in the task pool then no action is required.
 * If the suicided task is triggered by any task present in the task pool then convert that trigger into a null trigger (can't simply remove it in case it is a failure trigger?).
   This attempts to deal with cases where a task is suicided before all its prerequisites have completed.
+* If none of the above apply then no action is required.

 Note that any workflows which rely on suicide triggers are likely to have tasks which become "blocked" for a period before they get cleared by a suicide trigger.
 How do we handle this?